 The new zoological exhibit area at the Houston Zoo, South America’s Pantanal, allows patrons to explore regions of Brazil, Paraguay, and Bolivia without leaving the great state of TX.
 The exhibit focuses on wetland areas that are home to piranhas, giant anacondas, and river otters.
 Studio Hanson|Roberts designed a unique underwater view space to allow patrons to come face-to-face with these playful and inquisitive otters.
 Other dry grasslands and forest habitats include jaguars, howler monkeys, macaws, and golden lion tamarins.

 The area covers just over four acres within the zoo and allows numerous vantage points to view the animals in naturalistic environments.
 The elevated platforms and view structures provide the feeling that patrons are walking amongst the wetlands and within the eco-lodges found in the Pantanal region.

-The same team is currently underway on the new Galapagos zoological exhibit, future home of sea lions, sharks, giant tortoises, and more, scheduled to open in Spring of 2022.
+The same team is currently underway on the new Galapagos zoological exhibit, the future home of sea lions, sharks, giant tortoises, and more, scheduled to open in the Spring of 2022.